-We discussed earlier there was a huge packet loss with Saturator running in both directions.
-We used the sequence numbers of packets received to find the packet loss.
-We were still not fully convinced that Wi-Fi could introduce such losses; so we decided to analyse it further to find out if it was really a Wi-Fi related behaviour.
-Since the Saturator only logs incoming data packets at the Sender side, we used tcpdump to be able to capture the client's outgoing data traffic too.
-We used tshark to get timestamps and packet lengths from the pcap files and then used those to find the throughput.
-We can see in Figures 10 and 11 that the Saturator sent way more than what was actually received.
-As mentioned previously Saturator was designed for cellular networks, it did not consider Wi-Fi network conditions and ended up sending more than what it could actually send.
-This resulted in the driver dropping the packets to cope with excessive Saturator traffic.
-Therefore, the packet loss we see is not because of Wi-Fi, but it is because the Saturator's sending window was tuned for LTE buffer sizes, which are typically larger than Wi-Fi's.
+As we discussed earlier, there is a huge packet loss with Saturator running in both directions.
+We use the sequence numbers of packets received to find the packet loss.
+We are still not fully convinced that Wi-Fi could introduce such losses; so, we analyze it further to find out if it is really a Wi-Fi-related behavior.
+Since Saturator only logs incoming data packets at the Sender side, we use \textit{tcpdump}~\cite{tcpdump} to be able to capture the client's outgoing data traffic too.
+We use \textit{tshark}~\cite{tshark} to get timestamps and packet lengths from the pcap files and then use those to find the throughput.
+We can see in Figures 10 and 11 that Saturator sends way more than what is actually received.
+As mentioned previously, Saturator is designed for cellular networks, it does not consider Wi-Fi network conditions and ends up sending more than what it could actually send.
+This results in the driver dropping the packets to cope with excessive Saturator traffic.
+Therefore, the packet loss we see is not because of Wi-Fi, but it is because Saturator's sending window is tuned for LTE buffer sizes, which are typically larger than Wi-Fi's.